 Dr. Langou is a Professor in the Department of Mathematical and Statistical Sciences at CU Denver.
 His research expertise is Numerical Linear Algebra and High Performance Computing.
 He is a contributor of the LAPACK open-source software.

-Dr. Fritz is the Geospatial Services Specialist at Auraria Library, which serves CU Denver, MSU Denver, and Denver Community College.
+Dr. Fritz is the Geospatial Data Scientist at Auraria Library, which serves CU Denver, MSU Denver, and Denver Community College.
 Dr. Fritz obtained her Ph.D. in Geological Sciences from the University of Colorado Boulder and a B.A. in Biochemistry from the University of California San Diego.
 Dr. Fritz’s main role on the Auraria Campus is supporting faculty and student researchers in geospatial methods and data in their projects.
 She is an integral part of the library’s Data to Policy Project and runs the Maptime Mile High and PyFAST (Python for Facility for Advanced Spatial Technology) groups.
+She also lectures for the Department of Geography and Environmental Sciences at CU Denver.